nancypaucar/DH150-2020W/README.md

 #### Summary and link to the sketches (may contains the multiple versions and evaluation history)

 After creating personas and doing user research, I created wireframes that fulfilled some of the church community's user needs on a church website.
 To address Cindy May's needs, I added features that would allow users, who want to know how to get to CCWO church, get directions faster and easier.
 For Kate Glass, I added interactive elements that would allow users to find media content of the church environment in a more oranized fashion.
 For Tim Burton, I added features that would allow users to find events organized by the days of the week.
 I tested the wireflow of my prototype with a user participant to gather feedback on my system’s user interactions.
 In the process of preparing the low fidelity prototype, I learned that wireframing required deep thinking about different user journeys from beginning to end.
-There were many problems with my wireframes that I had to revise multiple times until the user could reach their desired activity goal on the church website.
+I had to revise my wireflows multiple times until the user could reach their desired activity goal on the church website.
+The wireflows document how the user would navigate through these screens.

 [Link to Sketches](https://github.com/nancypaucar/DH150-2020W/tree/master/Assingment06)

 #### Earlier Versions of Wireframes/Wireflows